robfatland/othermathclub/TheFinePrint.md

 *idea* of a 27-dimensional box mean such a box can be built?
 No. Does the *idea* of a 27-dimensional box exist?
 Certainly, just as ideas about trolls exist.
 Is it a useful idea?
 Well the idea of trolls is very useful because trolls make for excellent adversaries in stories.

+Here is my contention: Like a warehouse our minds can store away ideas that may or may not prove valuable.
+Some day the idea of a 27-dimensional cube may come in handy.
+This is the unbounded nature of ideas.

 ## Disproving a negative (Russell's teapot)

+Who dreamed it?...

+It is no coincidence that Martin Gardner wrote The Annotated Alice.

 ## Magic tricks versus Shoulders of giants

+There is a joke among geologists...